Blog

 Fillers in store-bought dog food are another problem.
 Fillers are ingredients which are added to the food in order to – well to fill them in.
 They are extremely cheap and adding them to the dog food lowers the funds needed to manufacture them.
 The problem is that they provide little to no nutrition to the dogs, which can be a big issue with small breeds that physically cannot eat a lot – like Yorkies.
 Fillers result in nutritional deficiencies and intestinal distress, and they are often the cause of coprophagia.

-Another cheating way to fill up the quality of the dog food and reach the necessary protein quota is to add animal by-products into it.
+Another cheating way to improve the quality of dog food and reach the necessary protein quota is to add animal by-products to it.
 This can include any type of animal organ that is basically unfit for human consumption (excluding the delicacies of some cultures of course).
-However, even if some exotic meals are created from lungs, brain, the intestine, or lesser meats and tissues, they are still not good for dogs and we should avoid giving foods with such organs to them.
+However, even if some exotic meals are created from lungs, brain, the intestine, or lesser meats and tissues, they are still not good for dogs and we should avoid giving foods with such organs.

 Furthermore, be sure you purchase dog food for your Yorkie that SPECIFIES the type of meat it contains.
 Poultry, pork, beef, etc should be highlighted on the ingredient list or the nutritional label.
 Avoid foods with generic meats or oils which do not specify the type and where the meat came from.
 Unfortunately, the generic label can equal roadkill or domestic animals that had various types of disease.